 Ovulation is a process that happens naturally in a normal menstrual cycle.
 It involves the cyclic release of an egg from one of your ovaries during each menstrual cycle.

-During a 28-day menstrual cycle, ovulation happens in the middle, that is, about a week after period.
-This may not be the same if you have a shorter or longer menstrual cycle.
+During a 28-day menstrual cycle, ovulation usually happens around the middle, about 12–16 days before your next period.
+This may be earlier if you have a shorter cycle or later if your cycle is longer.

 So, to determine your ovulation period, you can simply use our menstrual calculator.